ppetrovtv/pine_script_docs/source/Publishing_scripts.rst

 Open source
 ^^^^^^^^^^^

 The Pine code of scripts published in open-source mode is available to all users.
-Open-source scripts on TradingView use the Mozilla open-source license by default, but you may choose any license you want.
+Open-source scripts on TradingView use the Mozilla license by default, but you may choose any license you want.
 You can find information on licensing at `GitHub <https://help.github.com/articles/licensing-a-repository/>`__.

 Protected
 ^^^^^^^^^

-Invite-Only
+The code of protected scripts is hidden from view and no one but its author can access it.
+While the script's code is not accessible, protected scripts can be used freely by any user.

+Invite-only
 ^^^^^^^^^^^

+The invite-only publishing mode protects both the script's code and its accecss.
+The script's publisher must explicitly grant access to each user of an invite-only script.
+This mode is useful to authors who want to control who can access their script, and it can be used for script vendors who provide paid access to their scripts.
+This feature is only available to Premium accounts and special House Rules apply to invite-only publications, as well as to script vendors.

+TradingView does not benefit from script sales.
+Transactions concerning invite-only scripts are strictly between users and vendors and do not involve TradingView.

+Invite-only scripts are the only type of public scripts which can be sold on TradingView.

 How to publish a script